tmobile/jazz-installer/README.md

 * AWS account is required.
 Ensure that you have the IAM keys with sufficient permissions to create the [AWS Resources](https://github.com/tmobile/jazz-installer/wiki/Jazz-Supported-Installations#aws-resources) in us-east-1 region.
 * Use RHEL 7 instance as your installer machine [How to Launch AWS RHEL7 Instance](https://github.com/tmobile/jazz-installer/wiki/Launch-AWS-RHEL7-Instance-for-Installer).
+* An existing Jenkins and Bitbucket Servers (Linux boxes) needed to be provided to build the stack.
+* Bitbucket - Prerequisites
+  * A Bitbucket server user (ssh user), which is configured as passwordless, required by Jazz Installer.
+  * A Bitbucket user with 'create project' permisions.
-* Make sure that the BitBucket server has below addons installed.
+  * BitBucket server Addons required.
     * Atlassian Universal Plugin Manager Plugin
-  * bitbucket-webhooks
     * Bob Swift Atlassian Add-ons - Bitbucket CLI Connector
     * Bitbucket Web Post Hooks Plugin
+* Jenkins - Prerequisites
+  * A jenkins server user (ssh user), which is configured as passwordless, required by Jazz Installer.
+  * A Jenkins user with 'admin' permission.
   * Make sure that jenkins is installed as a service and JAVA_HOME is set to the path of JDK.

-* Installer requests a Jenkins user and a Bitbucket user.
-* Please make sure that you provide a jenkins user with 'admin' permission and the bitbucket user with 'create project' permisions.
-* Login to the installer box; create jenkinskey.pem and bitbucketkey.pem with private keys of Jenkins and Bitbucket in /home/ec2-user
+* Login to the installer box; create jenkinskey.pem and bitbucketkey.pem with private keys of Jenkins and Bitbucket in home directory '/home/ec2-user;
 * Make sure that you have **Jenkins and Bitbucket** services available for integration with Jazz.
 Current version of Jazz integrates with publicly accessible Jenkins & Bitbucket services.
   * Note: Please note that some of the AWS resources are accessed through Jenkins during some of the internal orchestration activities.